virtualparadox/BBMap/docs/readme.txt

 Change Log:

+v33.
+Added "usemodulo" flag to BBMap.
+Allows throwing away 80% of reference kmers to save memory.
+Slight reduction in sensitivity.
+Requested by Rob Egan.
+Moved GetReads back to jgi package and fixed shellscript.
+Fixed rare crash when using "local" mode on paired-end data on highly-repetitive genomes (Creinhardtii).
+Found by Vasanth S.
+Improved "usemodulo" mode - it was biased against minus-strand hits.
+Now, it keeps kmers where (kmer%5==rkmer%5).
+Result is virtually no reduction in sensitivity (zero in error-free reads, and less than 0.01% in reads with 8% error).
+TODO:  Test forcing msa.scoreNoIndels to always run bidirectionally.

 v32.
 Revised all shellscripts to better detect memory in Linux.
 This should massively increase reliability and ease of use.
 Added append flag.
 Allows appending to output files instead of overwriting.